ay-lab/ATACProc/README.md

 9) The R package ATACseqQC (https://bioconductor.org/packages/release/bioc/html/ATACseqQC.html)
 and its associated dependencies.

+10) Python version 2.7, along with the package levenshtein (pip install python-levenshtein)

 User should include the PATH of above mentioned libraries / packages inside their SYSTEM PATH variable.
 Some of these PATHS are also to be mentioned in a separate configuration file (mentioned below).